texas-justice-initiative/data-processing/README.md

-# Texas Justic Initiative - data processing
+# Texas Justice Initiative - data processing

 To learn more about TJI, visit our website at www.texasjusticeinitiative.org